michael2012z/BitBible/markdown/KJV/files/2Chr.md

 9. And they taught in Judah, and had the book of the law of the Lord with them, and went about throughout all the cities of Judah, and taught the people.

-10. And the fear of the Lord fell upon all the kingdoms of the lands that were round about Judah, so that they made no war against Jehoshaphat.fell: Heb. was
+10. And the fear of the Lord fell upon all the kingdoms of the lands that were round about Judah, so that they made no war against Jehoshaphat.

 11. Also some of the Philistines brought Jehoshaphat presents, and tribute silver; and the Arabians brought him flocks, seven thousand and seven hundred rams, and seven thousand and seven hundred he goats.

-12. And Jehoshaphat waxed great exceedingly; and he built in Judah castles, and cities of store.castles: or, palaces
+12. And Jehoshaphat waxed great exceedingly; and he built in Judah castles, and cities of store.

 13. And he had much business in the cities of Judah: and the men of war, mighty men of valour, were in Jerusalem.

 14. And these are the numbers of them according to the house of their fathers: Of Judah, the captains of thousands; Adnah the chief, and with him mighty men of valour three hundred thousand.

-15. And next to him was Jehohanan the captain, and with him two hundred and fourscore thousand.next…: Heb. at his hand
+15. And next to him was Jehohanan the captain, and with him two hundred and fourscore thousand.

 16. And next him was Amasiah the son of Zichri, who willingly offered himself unto the Lord; and with him two hundred thousand mighty men of valour.